crowja/acca/README.md

 | Raining |     0    |     9    |
 | Sunny   |     5    |     3    |

-The file [rainy.txt](ex/rainy.txt) provides this data and demonstrates Acca input.
+The file [rainy.txt](ex/rainy.txt) provides the data summarized in the table and demonstrates Acca input.
 Lines beginning with # are treated as comments.

 The lawn will be wet if it's raining, but it could be wet for other reasons such as sprinklers, nighttime rain, dew.
 Acca will attempt to discover the